-Out to the east and north lie the imaginatively-named Eastern Islands, aka the Dragon Islands.
+Out to the east and north lie the imaginatively-named Eastern Islands, aka the Dragon Isles.
 Inside the ‘C’, to the west of Northport, is the “Half-Sea”, which connects to the eastern ocean only by a narrow and dangerous strait running between Northport and Elbin.

 Northport is important because geography makes it a bottleneck between the Principalities and the Islands, and between Kymiss and Elbin.
 The outer coast of the Principalities runs for hundreds of miles of sheer cliffs and rocky waters, reputedly home to savage sea-monsters; there is a big port in the south end of Elbin, but it’s ice-locked for most of the year.
 The shores of the Half-Sea are gentler, but there’s no good way to get through the straits and out to the ocean beyond.